-Backdating a computer samick dating
+Backdating a computer hrvatski online dating site

 When the company stopped the practice at the end of the first quarter of 2001, it fell short of the Wall Street earnings estimate and the share price fell by more than 43% in a single day.

 These “order backlogs” can be detailed in quarterly reports so long as they are not in the quarter’s revenue and earnings calculations.